7 Tips On How To Sleep Better For People With Back Pain

 Because your phone is powered by a blue light that triggers off all sorts of stimulation in your brain.

-So when waking up in the middle of the night it’s good to get in the habit of just turning over, closing your eyes and trying to drift back off again.
+So when waking up in the middle of the night get in to the habit of just turning over, closing your eyes and trying to drift back off again.

 Don’t check the time.
 Don’t check your phone.
 Don’t worry!